samjulien/blog/_posts/2018-07-27-how-to-create-angular-apps-with-auth0-and-stackblitz.markdown

 }
 ```

-Notice that we only execute the logic in `refreshAuthData` if we are not logged in.
+Notice that we only execute the logic in `refreshAuthData` if we are logged in.
 If the local storage flag evaluates to `false`, the application knows globally that the user is not logged in.
 If it evaluates to `true`, we take that value with a grain of salt and verify with the authentication server that we have an active session using `webAuth.checkSession`.
 This process also let us acquire new session tokens.
 This method is wrapped in a Promise and called from the private `checkSession` method:

 ```typescript
 // src/app/auth/auth.service.ts